Unity System Programming Pt.1 - All-in-One Package of Core Systems for Commercial Game Implementation

 (Former) Software Engineer at S Group, a major Korean conglomerate

-- Participated in a computing system project for an S Group affiliate
+- Participated in the computer system project for an S Group affiliate

 Hello.
 I am BurningCarrot, a game developer.

-Currently, I am working at an overseas game studio.
+I have worked at several game companies in Korea and am currently working at an overseas game studio.

-As I am currently working in the industry, I would like to share the methods used in the field.
+As I continue to work in the industry, I would like to share the practical skills used in the field as much as possible.

 I intend to share as much practical know-how and techniques used in the field as possible.